Feature request #5123

 Another commenter, BruceLang, from my idea post added this: A cursor zooming "loupe" is much better than the "magnifying window" - especially if the "loupe" zoom is dynamic using the mouse wheel.

-#3 Updated by Alister Hood about 7 years ago
+#3 Updated by Alister Hood over 7 years ago